Justus Esiri

-Justus Esiri (20 November 1942 – 19 February 2013) was a Nigerian actor, generally considered to be one of the pillars of Nollywood with an acting career that goes way back to the 1960s.
-He came into prominence for his role in the popular Nigerian Television Authority TV-series The Village Headmaster and the film adaptation of Chinua Achebe's book Things Fall Apart where he played the role of Obierika.
+Justus Esiri (20 November 1942 – 19 February 2013) was a Nigerian actor, widely regarded as one of the pioneers of Nollywood with a career spanning several decades from the 1960s.
+He gained prominence for his role in the Nigerian Television Authority television series The Village Headmaster and in the film adaptation of Chinua Achebe's book Things Fall Apart, where he played Obierika.

-He won Best Actor award at the 9th Africa Movie Academy Awards post-humously for his role in Assassins Practice and was also honored as the inaugural recipient of the "Goodluck Jonathan Lifetime Achievement Award" at the 2013 Nollywood Movies Awards.
-The Nigerian government honored him with several National honors with the highest being an Officer of the Order of the Niger, OON for his contribution to the development of Film-Making in Nigeria.
-He is the father of Mavin Records musician Dr Sid.
+He posthumously won the Best Actor award at the 9th Africa Movie Academy Awards for his role in Assassins Practice and was also honoured as the inaugural recipient of the Goodluck Jonathan Lifetime Achievement Award at the 2013 Nollywood Movies Awards.
+The Nigerian government conferred on him national honours, including Officer of the Order of the Niger (OON) in recognition of his contributions to the Nigerian film industry.
+He was the father of Mavin Records musician Dr Sid.

 Early life and career

-Justus was born in Oria-Abraka, Delta State on November 20, 1942.
-He then proceeded to Effurun and attended Urhobo College, in the then Bendel State.
-He left Nigeria for Germany for his higher education.
-Institutions he attended in Germany included Maximillan University, Munich, German (1964), Prof. Weners Institute of Engineering, West Berlin (1967) and the Ahrens School of Performing Arts (1968).
+Esiri was born in Oria-Abraka, in present-day Delta State, on 20 November 1942.
+He attended Urhobo College, Effurun, in the then Bendel State.
+He travelled to Germany for his higher education, attending LMU Munich (1964), Prof. Weners Institute of Engineering, West Berlin (1967) and the Ahrens School of Performing Arts (1968).

-While in Europe, he began his acting career.
-He was working as a German translator for the voice of Nigeria in Germany when he received an invitation home from the Nigerian Government to star in "The Village Headmaster" which he accepted.
+While in Europe, he began his acting career and worked as a German translator for the Voice of Nigeria.
+He later received an invitation from the Nigerian government to star in The Village Headmaster.

 Death and legacy

-Esiri died in an hospital in Lagos on 19 February 2013 from complications of diabetes.
-A tribute night, organized by the Actors Guild of Nigeria, was held at the National Stadium on 8 April 2013.
-Mass was at St. Jude Catholic Church in Mafoluku, Lagos, on 9 April 2013, and a Service of Songs was conducted in Warri the following day.
-His body was then taken to its final resting place in his hometown of Abraka.
+Esiri died in a hospital in Lagos on 19 February 2013 from complications of diabetes.
+A tribute night, organised by the Actors Guild of Nigeria, was held at the National Stadium on 8 April 2013.
+A funeral mass was held at St. Jude Catholic Church in Mafoluku, Lagos, on 9 April 2013, followed by a service of songs in Warri.
+He was buried in his hometown of Abraka.
 Several government officials and entertainment personalities were present at his funeral.